Florida FWC Asks Public For Opinion Regarding Venomous Reptilekeeping

 July 19, 2016

-If you live in Florida and want a say in how any potential rules regarding venomous reptiles are crafted, the Florida Fish and Wildlife Conservation Commission is asking for your help.
+If you live in Florida and want a say in how any potential rules regarding venomous reptiles are crafted, the Florida Fish and Wildlife Conservation Commission (FWC) is asking for your help.
 The FWC has posed six questions for the public to answer with regard to future rules regarding the keeping of both native and non-native venomous reptiles.

 A monocled cobra.